Ollama-Agent-Roll-Cage/oarc-crawlers/docs/Crawlers.md

 # OARC-Crawlers: Components and Implementations

-This document provides in-depth explanations of the various crawlers and components in the OARC-Crawlers framework, including data flow diagrams, implementation details, and advanced usage patterns.
+This document provides in-depth explanations of the various crawlers and components in the OARC-Crawlers framework, including architecture overviews, data flow diagrams, implementation details, and advanced usage patterns.

 ## Table of Contents
 - [1.
 Parquet Storage](#1-parquet-storage)